 When there's evidence that a dog owner gave a command or encouraged the animal to attack someone, courts may find the owner guilty of using the dog as a dangerous weapon to commit a crime like assault.
 Some examples:

 In extreme cases, an owner may be charged with negligent homicide when a dog kills someone because the owner's failure to control the animal was reckless or criminally negligent.
 In Louisiana, the negligent homicide law states this explicitly (La.
-Rev. Stat.
-Ann. § 14:32).
+Rev. Stat. § 14:32.)

 In another second-degree murder case, the Kansas Supreme Court found that the state didn't have to prove that a dog owner knew her Rottweilers would attack and kill a child, only that she acted recklessly in a way that showed her extreme indifference to the value of human life.
 The evidence showed that the dogs had a history of menacing behavior, that the woman had "fostered" their aggressiveness by failing to train them properly, and that she had ignored the predictable consequences.
 (State v.
 Davidson, 987 P.2d 335 (Kan.
 1999).)

 If you're facing potential criminal charges because your dog has injured someone, consider speaking with a criminal defense lawyer as soon as possible.
 An experienced attorney can explain how the law applies to your situation, explore any defenses you might have, and help you protect your rights.
-If you're dealing with dangerous-dog proceedings, an animal law attorney should be able to help you do what's necessary to avoid civil or criminal penalties while keeping your dog safe.
+If you're dealing with dangerous-dog proceedings, consult an animal law attorney to assist you and help keep your dog safe.